-Esther Lu, PhD
+Esther J. Lu, PhD

 Associate Professor of Surgery

-1999-2001, MS Financial Mathematics, National University of Singapore, Singapore
+MS, Financial Mathematics, National University of Singapore, Singapore, 1999-2001

-2001-2007, PhD Biostatistics, Medical College of Wisconsin, Milwaukee, WI
+PhD, Biostatistics, Medical College of Wisconsin, Milwaukee, WI, 2001-2007

 Teaching Appointments

-Master of Population Health Sciences (MPHS) degree program:
+Master of Population Health Sciences (MPHS) degree program

-M19-550 Randomized Controlled Trials
+- M19-550 Randomized Controlled Trials

-M19-527 Development, Validation, and Application of Risk Prediction Models
+- M19-527 Development, Validation, and Application of Risk Prediction Models

-Master of Science in Biostatistics (MSIBS) degree program:
+Master of Science in Biostatistics (MSIBS) degree program

-M21-617 Study Design and Clinical Trials
+- M21-617 Study Design and Clinical Trials

 Dr. Lu’s primary research interests include study design and data analysis in longitudinal studies and cluster randomized clinical trials (CRTs).
 Specifically, 1) Optimal designs of both longitudinal data and two-level/three-level CRTs using generalized estimating equation (GEE) models; 2) Relative efficiency of unequal versus equal cluster sizes in two-level CRTs using both GEE models and bias-corrected sandwich estimators; and 3) Sample size considerations in both three-level CRTs and stepped wedge designs using GEE models.
 Her research also includes propensity score methodology, survival data analysis, and prediction models.
 As a lead statistician during 2007-2009, she served on many projects including Phase I-IV clinical trials across different functional departments at the Pharmaceutical Product Development (PPD) Inc., which has ensured meeting the regulatory demands of FDA and submission deadlines of pharmaceutical companies.
 She is a member of the Institute of Clinical and Translational Sciences (ICTS) Research Design and Biostatistics Group (RDBG) and is currently providing statistical support for the projects of the Siteman Cancer Center (SCC).
-At the SCC, she served as the statistician in the areas of Gastrointestinal, Gynecology, Head and Neck, and Thoracic diseases.
-She has had highly productive collaborations with these research teams and published more than 120 manuscripts including as lead statistician on randomized clinical trials published in New England Journal of Medicine, Journal of the American Medical Association (2), and Journal of Clinical Oncology.
+At the SCC, she served as the main statistician in the areas of Gastrointestinal, Gynecology, Head and Neck, and Thoracic diseases.
+She has had highly productive collaborations with these research teams and published more than 140 manuscripts including as lead statistician on randomized clinical trials published in New England Journal of Medicine, Journal of the American Medical Association (2), and Journal of Clinical Oncology.

-Selective Active Support Grants
+Selected Active Support Grants

 P50CA196510 | Hawkins, William | 7/28/2016 – 6/30/2021 |